Drug Offenses

 Advocating for the Accused

-If you have been charged with a drug offense in Texas, the first thing you should do is consult an experienced defense attorney.
-Law enforcement will do all they can to seek answers that might further incriminate you, so it is best not to do speak to anyone until you have retained a lawyer.
+If you have been charged with a drug offense in Texas, you should first consult an experienced defense attorney.
+Law enforcement will do all they can to seek answers that might further incriminate you, so it is best to only speak to someone once you have retained a lawyer.
 Attorney Donnie Andreski brings 20 years of experience as a police officer and former detective, and he has since been applying these skills in his work as a defense lawyer.
-When you are facing accusations for something as nuanced as a drug crime, having an advocate with investigative experience can prove advantageous to building an air-tight defense.
+When facing accusations for something as nuanced as a drug crime, having an advocate with investigative experience can prove advantageous in building a solid defense.

 Five Schedules of Controlled Substances